 - Complimentary extras: If your treatment requires a little extra something, you will not be charged for it.
 For instance, if a crown requires that the tooth be “built up” but that procedure wasn’t anticipated, then you don’t pay for the extra work.

 - Cost-saving technologies: We use a range of advanced dental technologies to keep costs down.
-For example, we offer laser gum treatment at no extra charge, which helps to get the best tooth impression and minimizes follow-up work.
+For example, we offer laser gum treatment, which helps to get the best tooth impression and minimizes follow-up work.